-The college maintains drug and alcohol education information and a list of counseling, treatment and support services, which can be obtained in the Counseling office, located in the Moffat Student Center.
+The college maintains drug and alcohol education information and a list of counseling, treatment and support services, which can be obtained in the Counseling office, located in the Moffat Student Center in the Main Campus

 Johnson College has also designated a contact person who is available to hear concerns regarding drug and alcohol use, offer referrals, advice and information on drug and alcohol education and services in the community.
 Issues discussed with the contact person will be kept confidential to the extent permitted by law.
-The contact person on campus is the Counselor/Manager of Disabilities, located in the Moffat Student Center.
+The contact person on campus is the Counselor/Manager of Disabilities, located in the Moffat Student Center in the Main Campus